ML Research Benchmark: Can AI Agents Do Real ML Research?

 At roughly $43 per run and $300 per full benchmark evaluation, the economics are also worth noting.
 As agents improve, the cost-performance tradeoff of automated ML research will become increasingly important.

 Five runs per task limits statistical confidence, and both the agent scaffolds and underlying models are rapidly evolving.
-The benchmark itself will need to expand — more tasks, more diverse ML subfields, and eventually tasks that require longer research horizons.
+The benchmark itself will need to expand with more tasks, more diverse ML subfields, and eventually tasks that require longer research horizons.

 The code is available at github.com/AlgorithmicResearchGroup/ML-Research-Agent.